-WHEREAS, Chapter 39.34 RCW, the Interlocal Cooperation Act, authorizes local governments such as the Parties to contract for the joint conduct of activities which each of the Parties is individually authorized to perform; and

-WHEREAS, the cities of Kennewick, Richland and Pasco access the Columbia River for potable water supply, withdrawing, treating and delivering Columbia River water to their residents.
-West Richland purchases treated water provided by Richland for a substantial portion of its potable water supply; and

-WHEREAS, in 2021, harmful algae blooms (HABs) and associated toxins were detected and monitored in the Columbia River; and

-WHEREAS, HABs and their associated toxins are an emerging risk to water utilities across the United States, but at present are not regulated by the United States Environmental Protection Agency (EPA) or the Washington State Department of Health (DOH); and

-WHEREAS, in February 2022, the Cities executed an interlocal agreement to create a management plan addressing the risks posed by harmful algae blooms to the region's public water supplies; and

-WHEREAS, during the 2021 HAB mitigation and response efforts, the availability of laboratory services to support the regional monitoring needs was identified as a weak link potentially impacting the effective management of the risk; and

-WHEREAS, the Washington State Department of Health and Benton-Franklin Health District (BFHD) have partnered to equip BFHD with equipment and training to establish a local capability for screening untreated water samples for the presence of toxins associated with HABs; and

-WHEREAS, operation of the BFHD laboratory water screening process requires funding; and

-WHEREAS, the Cities' best interest are served by collectively funding a fair share of the BFHD laboratory operation as an element of the harmful algae bloom management plan because the BFHD laboratory will be more responsive and less expensive than alternative service providers.

-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Richland that the City Manager is authorized to sign and execute an interlocal agreement between the cities of
+- WHEREAS, Chapter 39.34 RCW, the Interlocal Cooperation Act, authorizes local governments such as the Parties to contract for the joint conduct of activities which each of the Parties is individually authorized to perform; and - WHEREAS, the cities of Kennewick, Richland and Pasco (the "Cities") access the Columbia River for potable water supply, withdrawing, treating and delivering Columbia River water to their residents.
+West Richland purchases treated water provided by Richland for a substantial portion of its potable water supply; and - WHEREAS, in 2021, harmful algae blooms (HABs) and associated toxins were detected and monitored in the Columbia River; and - WHEREAS, HABs and their associated toxins are an emerging risk to water utilities across the United States, but at present are not regulated by the United States Environmental Protection Agency (EPA) or the Washington State Department of Health (DOH); and - WHEREAS, in July 2022, the Cities, with support from DOH, created a regional management plan addressing the risks posed by HABs to the region's public water supplies; and - WHEREAS, during HAB mitigation and response efforts in 2021, the availability of laboratory services to support the regional monitoring needs was identified as a weak link potentially impacting effective management of the risk; and - WHEREAS, the Washington State Department of Health and Benton-Franklin Health District (BFHD) have partnered to equip BFHD with equipment and training to establish a local capability for screening untreated water samples for the presence of toxins associated with HABs; and - WHEREAS, operation of the BFHD laboratory water screening process requires funding; and - WHEREAS, the Cities' best interests are served by collectively funding a fair share of the BFHD laboratory operation as an element of the harmful algae bloom management plan because the BFHD laboratory will be more responsive and less expensive than alternative service providers. - NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Richland that the City Manager is authorized to sign and execute an interlocal agreement between the cities of

-Adopted 04/05/2022 1 Resolution No. 2022-42
+Adopted 05/02/2023 1 Resolution No. 2023-63